Yingqi-Xia/Yingqi-Xia.github.io/_pages/about.md

   - /about.html
 ---

-{% if site.google_scholar_stats_use_cdn %}
-{% assign gsDataBaseUrl = "https://cdn.jsdelivr.net/gh/" | append: site.repository | append: "@" %}
-{% else %}
-{% assign gsDataBaseUrl = "https://raw.githubusercontent.com/" | append: site.repository | append: "/" %}
-{% endif %}
-{% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 # About me
 - I am currently working as a research assistant at Huazhong University of Science and Technology under the supervision of [Prof. Qing Yang](https://scholar.google.com/citations?user=dRMbTCMAAAAJ&hl=en) and [Prof. Shusong Ba](https://www.hkexgroup.com/Media-Centre/Corporate-Events/RMB-FIC-Conference/Past-Events/RMB-FIC-Conference-2019/Speakers/Hong-Kong/Prof-Shusong-BA?sc_lang=en).
-Prior to this, I earned a master’s degree in Economics from the Faculty of Business and Economics, the University of Hong Kong.
+Prior to this, I got my master’s degree in Economics from the Faculty of Business and Economics, the University of Hong Kong.
 I hold dual bachelor’s degrees in Statistics and Economics from Beijing Institute of Technology.
-- My research interests lie in energy economics and environmental economics.
+- My research interests are energy economics and environmental economics.
 I am also interested in the applications of machine learning in these fields.
 - I am also the co-founder of [Hong Kong aiKnow Limited](https://aiknowhk.com), a startup that provides AI solutions for the manufacturing industry.
 Our company is supported by the Hong Kong Science Park and the University of Hong Kong.

 #  News